Reports and Publications

 A Communicator’s Tip Sheet for COVID-19 Vaccination

 December 2020 | This is “A Communicator’s Tip Sheet for COVID-19 Vaccination.”
-It highlights some recommended do’s and don’ts for COVID-19 vaccination communication.
+It highlights some recommended dos and don’ts for COVID-19 vaccination communication.

 COVID-19 Vaccination Communication: Applying Behavioral and Social Science to Address Vaccine Hesitancy and Foster Vaccine Confidence

 December 2020 | This report, which was developed in consultation with leading experts in social and behavioral sciences and public health, outlines evidence-informed communication strategies in support of national COVID-19 vaccine distribution efforts across federal agencies and their state and local partners.
-The report builds on four foundational principles (coordinated and consistent messaging, building trust, consideration of health literacy, and prioritizing equity) to offer concrete recommendations for targeted and tailored communication.
+The report offers concrete recommendations for targeted and tailored communication.
 The recommendations are based on three intersecting considerations: What is being communicated, Who is the target of the message, and How the message is communicated.

-NIH-Funded CBPR: Self-Reported Community Partner and Investigator Perspectives
+NIH-funded CBPR: Self-Reported Community Partner and Investigator Perspectives

-April 2019 | This evaluation of NIH's CBPR portfolio recounts the progress of 489 projects funded between 2004 and 2013, including perspectives from PIs and community partners from those projects who were willing to participate in survey research.
+April 2019 | This evaluation of the National Institutes of Health’s community-based participatory research portfolio recounts the progress of 489 projects funded between 2004 and 2013, including perspectives from principal investigators and community partners from those projects who were willing to participate in survey research.

 The Selection of Comparators for Randomized Controlled Trials of Health-Related Behavioral Interventions: Recommendations of an NIH Expert Panel

-February 2019 | This paper presents recommended process for arriving at different comparator choices by adopting the Pragmatic Model for Comparator Selection in Health-Related Behavioral Trials.
-Process is represented in a decisional flow chart accounting for the acceptability, feasibility, formidability, relevance, stringency, and uniformity of the choice.
-Purpose and phase of the trial are contextually considered to account for the primary objective of the trial, significant barriers to or limitations in implementation, and optimization of the comparator.
+February 2019 | This paper presents a recommended process for arriving at different comparator choices by adopting the Pragmatic Model for Comparator Selection in Health-Related Behavioral Trials.
+The process is represented in a decisional flow chart accounting for the acceptability, feasibility, formidability, relevance, stringency, and uniformity of the choice.
+The purpose and phase of the trial are contextually considered to account for the primary objective of the trial, significant barriers to or limitations in implementation, and optimization of the comparator.

 Contributions of Social and Behavioral Research in Addressing the Opioid Crisis (Full Summary)

-March 2018 | Introduces a summary report that focuses on specifying key actionable social and behavioral science findings that can be brought to bear immediately to address the opioid crisis, and identifying critical short-term (as well as potential mid-term and longer-term) research priorities that have the potential to improve the opioid crisis response.
+March 2018 | This meeting summary focuses on specifying key actionable social and behavioral science findings that can be used immediately to address the opioid crisis, and identifying critical short-term (as well as potential mid-term and longer-term) research priorities that have the potential to improve the opioid crisis response.

 Graduate Training in the Social and Behavioral Sciences